 Leon Stephan, Advivo’s Managing Partner, outlines the essentials for raising capital from investors.

-The most common and possibly the easiest method is through organic growth: reinvesting retained profits back into the business to fund growth.
-Whilst this has two main advantages (i.e., lower risk and avoiding dilution of your control/shareholding in the business), it is generally much slower and, in some instances, can result in loss or first-mover advantage, letting your competitors gain prominence through increased market share.
+In my opinion, the best and often the most common (and possibly the easiest) method is through organic growth: that is, reinvesting retained profits back into the business to fund growth.
+Whilst this has two main advantages (i.e. lower risk and avoiding dilution of your control/shareholding in the business), it is generally much slower and, in some instances, can result in loss or first-mover advantage, letting your competitors gain prominence through increased market share.

 Raising Debt

 The second method is raising debt.
-This is traditionally done by approaching your bank, although there are now many more alternatives for specific purposes, utilising differing securities which means this is less restrictive than it used to be.
+This is traditionally done by approaching your bank or increasingly so other second-tier financiers who provide many more alternatives for specific purposes, utilising differing securities which means this is less restrictive than it used to be.
 This method can often involve pledging your personal assets such as your house as security for the loan, personal guarantees and other covenants and conditions that add risk to the business and your personal assets, particularly in times of market shocks, downturns in the economy and environmental crises/impacts.

 The other major problem with a lot of debt structures, particularly from banks, is you want the capital to grow your business while they want you to be repaying the debt.
 There is therefore a fine line between what works, your cash flow affordability and the rate of growth you can achieve.